agraef/midizap/README.md

 CC1[16]{0} CC1 CC2'
 ~~~

-Using similar rules, you can extract any part of an input value, down to every single bit if needed (see the end of the next section for an example).
+Using similar rules, you can extract almost any part of an input value, down to every single bit if needed (see the end of the next section for an example).

 As you can see, mod translations in combination with discrete value lists are fairly powerful and let you implement pretty much any desired mapping with ease.
 There are some limitations, though.
 In particular, the reversal of the `CC1[1] C0` translation in the previous section, i.e., *extracting* the note number from a note input, is rather tedious (it involves writing down rules for each and every single note).
 Also, there's no direct way to combine different kinds of translations of the same input, or to consolidate the values of multiple input messages into a single output message.
 (The macro facility in the following section helps with the former, but not with the latter problem.)

 ## Macro Translations

-There are some situations in which it is hard to construct a translation in a single step, but it may become much easier if we can recursively invoke other translations to construct some parts of the final result. midizap allows you to do this by "calling" the mod translation for a MIDI message on the right-hand side of a translation.
+There are some situations in which it is hard or even impossible to construct a translation in a single step, but it may become much easier if we can recursively invoke other translations. midizap allows you to do this by "calling" the mod translation for a MIDI message on the right-hand side of a translation.
 This is done by prefixing the message to be expanded with the `$` character:

 ~~~
 CC0[] $CC1
 ~~~

 Note that you can *only* call mod translations this way, so the message to be expanded (`CC1` in this example) must be bound in a mod translation somewhere; otherwise you'll get a warning about the message being undefined and no output will be generated.
-(On the other hand, the translation hosting the call may be *any* kind of translation, so we might just as well have used, e.g., `CC0= $CC1` as our example.)
+(On the other hand, the translation hosting the call may be *any* kind of translation, so we might just as well have used, e.g., `CC0= $CC1` in our example.)

 Also, you want to make sure that the message to be expanded isn't also used as a "real" input, so that you are free to define it as needed.
-MIDI has 2048 distinct controllers, though (128 for each of the 16 MIDI channels), so in most cases it shouldn't be too hard to find a controller that's free to use for such internal translations.
+But MIDI has plenty of messages on offer (like 128 distinct control change messages on each of the 16 MIDI channels, which amounts to a total of 2048 `CC` messages alone), so it shouldn't be too hard to find one that can be used for internal purposes.

 Before we proceed, let's introduce a few terms which will make it easier to talk about these things.
 We refer to a mod translation being called in this manner as a *macro translation*, and we also call the left-hand side of the translation a *macro*, and the invocation of a macro using the dollar symbol a *macro call*.